Home Compare MKC vs ORK.OL

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (MKC: S&P 500, ORK.OL: STOXX 600).

-The lead is spread across stability and profitability, rather than sitting in one isolated gap.
-The overall score gap is 10 points in favour of Orkla ASA.
+This is not just a one-metric split: both stability and profitability materially support the lead.
+The overall score gap is 9 points in favour of Orkla ASA.

 INDUSTRY COMPARISON